JohnnyMoonlight/simplecalendar/README.md

 Find a running demo [here](https://immense-retreat-76466.herokuapp.com/index.html "Demo")

 # Project Setup
-Find informations about how to set up your development environment here.
+Find informations about the setup etc here.

+## Frontend
+The frontend is being developed with vue.js.
+The calendar functionalities are provided by the vue library of FullCalendar.
+The code for the frontend is hosted in a private repository at the moment.

 ## IntelliJ
 1. Clone the repository